jhancock93/CleaningData/CodeBook.md

 > These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 > tBodyAcc-XYZ
 tGravityAcc-XYZ
 tBodyAccJerk-XYZ
 tBodyGyro-XYZ
 tBodyGyroJerk-XYZ
 tBodyAccMag
 tGravityAccMag
 tBodyAccJerkMag
 tBodyGyroMag
 tBodyGyroJerkMag
 fBodyAcc-XYZ
 fBodyAccJerk-XYZ
 fBodyGyro-XYZ
 fBodyAccMag
 fBodyAccJerkMag
 fBodyGyroMag
 fBodyGyroJerkMag

-Multiple variable types were estimated from those signals.
-The subset of the data included in the output dataset only includes mean and standard deviation values.
+In the original dataset, multiple variables were estimated from those signals including mean, standard deviation, median absolute deviation, max, min, skewness, etc. As specified by the course assignment, the subset of the data included in the output dataset only includes mean and standard deviation values.

 To produce this smaller dataset from the original, `run_analysis()` performs the following operations: